danieldandre/js-practice/week1/exercises.md

 #### Exercise 1.2 - What does a `for loop` do?
 Explain succinctly and create a code example.

-Answer: A for-loop runs a block od code a specific number of times, its usually in the format of: for (let i = 0; i < N; i++), N being the number of times the block will repeat itself and i the index that updates with i++ and eventually halts when the condition i < N is met.
+Answer: A for-loop runs a block of code a specific number of times, its usually in the format of: for (let i = 0; i < N; i++), N being the number of times the block will repeat itself and i the index that updates with i++ and eventually halts when the condition i < N is met.

 #### Exercise 1.3 - What does a `while loop` do?
 Explain succinctly and create a code example.